LowLevelDaniel/COIL/coil/isa.md

 Binary Format: [0x10][arith_qualifier][0x03][dest][src1][src2]
 Description: Adds src1 and src2, storing the result in dest.
 Implementation:
+  - When operands are integer types, integer addition is used
+  - When operands are floating-point types, floating-point addition is used
+  - When operands are vector types, vector addition is used
-  - Must handle signed/unsigned distinction based on qualifier
+  - Must handle signed/unsigned distinction for integer types based on qualifier
-  - Must handle integer overflow according to qualifier
-  - Should use the most efficient addition instruction available
+  - Should use the most efficient addition instruction available for the type
 ```

 #### SUB - Subtraction